 Neurosciences (Brain & Spine)

 Iwanaga, Joe; Watanabe, Koichi; Oskouian, Rod J; and Tubbs, R Shane, "Previously undescribed palpebral branch from the infraorbital canal: Application to surgery of the eyelid and treatment of orbital floor fractures."
 (2017).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 444.